openstack/python-openstackclient/doc/source/contributor/osc-plugin-migration.rst

 ---------------------------------------

-Create a new python module under ``openstackclient/network/v2/`` for your service with apropriate name, for example for tap-as-a-service ``taas``.
+Create a new python module under ``openstackclient/network/v2/`` for your service with appropriate name, for example for tap-as-a-service ``taas``.

 2. Migrate the Command Classes
 -------------------------------